-“Instead of building large non-descript institutional buildings filled with dozens of patients, we have created a micro town of 17 domestic-style homes that each house seven residents who live together,” says Natasha.
+“Instead of building large non-descript institutional buildings filled with dozens of patients, we have created a Micro Town™of 17 domestic-style homes that each house seven residents who live together with a House Companion™,” says Natasha.
 “The town contains all the services you would expect from a normal suburb.
 There is a wellness centre, hairdressers and shopping centre where residents can continue to remain active and perform the daily tasks of living safely and independently.”

 Key to Natasha’s remarkable vision is allowing residents to retain a sense of independence.
 She says: “If someone can do something our job is to help them do it, instead of taking it away from them.”